MarkyTurtle/Batman---Amiga/README.md

 This repo contains my progress of the disassembling of the 2 Disk version of Batman The Movie for the Amiga.
 Parts of the game can be reassembled an executed using VSCode and the Amiga Assembly plugin.
 In Particular (Level 1,2,4 & Level 5 are buildable and playable from source).
 Level 3 (Batcave) is the only level remaining, along with fixing music bugs for level 2 & 4.

 ## Main Code Projects
+The main folder names for the projects reflect the file names of the executables held on the original disks.
  - [Level 1 (Axis Chemicals) Code Project](./gamesource/code1)
 <br/>![Axis Chemicals - Level 1](/images/axischemicals.jpeg)
  - [Level 2 (Batmobile/Batwing) Code Project](./gamesource/code)